Skip to main content

 Does minimum wage apply to domestic workers?

-When is the minimum wage updated?
+How often is the minimum wage updated?

-The NMW is reviewed annually and typically increases on 1 March each year.
-The announcement is usually made in early February via Government Gazette.
+The National Minimum Wage is reviewed annually and typically increases on 1 March each year, with the new rate announced by the Minister of Employment and Labour in early February via Government Gazette, following review by the National Minimum Wage Commission.
+The rate increased from R28.79 (2025) to R30.23 (2026) — a 5% increase.
 We update this calculator as soon as the new rate is officially gazetted.

 Related Calculators